 WHERE TO STAY IN TULUM

-Here are a few options of hotels and holiday rentals in Tulum Town (Tulum Centro).
+Here are a few options of hotels and holiday rentals in Tulum Town (aka Tulum Pueblo).
 Book your accommodation by using the map below.
 Change the location to Tulum Beach if you prefer to stay by the beach in the Tulum hotel zone.

-LUXURY: La Valise Tulum – This luxury Tulum beach hotel is nestled between the Caribbean sea and the Yucatan jungle, and features a heated infinity pool, beachfront beds to relax during the day and stargaze at night, and spa services.
+LUXURY: La Valise Tulum – This luxury Tulum beach hotel is nestled between the Caribbean Sea and the Yucatan jungle.
+It features a heated infinity pool, beachfront beds, and spa services.
 The jungle bungalows offer open-air showers, and guests enjoy daily breakfast in the room.

-BOUTIQUE HOTEL: Zamas Hotel – This hotel in Tulum hotel zone, which features a swimming pool, a private beach area for guests, and colorful thatched cabins, offers pre-booked massages, breakfast and it’s pet-friendly.
+BOUTIQUE HOTEL: Zamas Hotel – This hotel in Tulum hotel zone features a swimming pool, a private beach area for guests, and colorful thatched cabins.
+It also offers pre-booked massages and breakfast, and it’s pet-friendly.
 All rooms have balconies overlooking the sea, hammocks, and private bathrooms.

-ON A BUDGET: Che Tulum Hostel & Bar – This hostel, located in Tulum Town, is the perfect accommodation for budget and solo travelers.
-It features an outdoor swimming pool and a fully-equipped kitchen, and it hosts parties and offers group excursions.
-There’s also a 24-hour front desk, a bar and a restaurant, and large lockers for your luggage.
+ON A BUDGET: Che Tulum Hostel & Bar – This hostel, located in Tulum Town, has an outdoor swimming pool and a fully equipped kitchen.
+It hosts parties and offers group excursions, plus there’s a 24-hour front desk, a bar, and a restaurant.

 HOW TO GET AROUND TULUM